Lug nut: Removal and installation

 Lug nuts may be removed using a lug, socket, or impact wrench.
 If the wheel is to be removed, an automotive jack to raise the vehicle and some wheel chocks would be used as well.
 Wheels that have hubcaps or wheel covers need these removed beforehand, typically with a screwdriver, flatbar, or prybar.
 Lug nuts can be difficult to remove, as they may become frozen to the wheel stud.
 In such cases a breaker bar or repeated blows from an impact wrench can be used to free them.
 Alternating between tightening and loosening can free especially stubborn lug nuts.
-The best approach to tighten/ loosening lug nuts is to use a torque wrench.
-A torque wrench is a very beneficial tool that you should consider buying.
-It will allow you to tighten/ loosening lug nuts easily, because it saves time and effort, professional technicians also utilize a torque wrench to tighten/ loosening lug nuts.

 Lug nuts must be installed in an alternating pattern, commonly referred to as a star pattern.
 This ensures a uniform distribution of load across the wheel mounting surface.
 When installing lug nuts, it is recommended to tighten them with a calibrated torque wrench.
 While a lug, socket, or impact wrench may be used to tighten lug nuts, the final tightening should be performed by a torque wrench, ensuring an accurate and adequate load is applied.
 Torque specifications vary by vehicle and wheel type.
 Both vehicle and wheel manufacturers provide recommended torque values which should be consulted when an installation is done.
 Failure to abide by the recommended torque value can result in damage to the wheel and brake rotor/drum.
 Additionally, under-tightened lug nuts may come loose with time.

 The tool size needed for removal and installation depends on the type of lug nut.
 The three most common hex sizes for lug nuts are 17 mm, 19 mm, and 21 mm, while 22 mm, 23 mm, 11/16 inch (17.5 mm), and 13/16 inch (20.6 mm) are less commonly used.